China says economic woes no excuse for climate inaction

 China has pledged to reduce CO2 intensity -- the amount produced per unit of GDP -- by 40-45 percent from 2005 to 2020, and some scholars estimate the reduction could be the equivalent of Britain's total annual CO2 emissions.

-Xie said China would also implement energy savings equivalent to 670 million tons of standard coal and impose an "appropriate" cap on aggregate energy use over 2011-2015.
+Xie said China would also implement energy savings equivalent to 670 million tonnes of standard coal and impose an "appropriate" cap on aggregate energy use over 2011-2015.